 1. Using PNG for every image "to be safe"

 PNG feels like the "higher quality" default, so it's tempting to use it everywhere.
 But for photographs, this is actively counterproductive — you get a file 3–8x larger than a well-compressed JPEG with no visible quality benefit, since JPEG at quality 85+ is already near-indistinguishable from lossless for photographic content.
+A blog with 20 hero images saved as PNG instead of JPEG can easily add 30–50 MB of unnecessary page weight across the site.

 2. Saving a transparent PNG as JPEG to "shrink it"

 This is one of the most common irreversible mistakes.
 JPEG has no transparency support, so any transparent area gets flattened to a solid color (usually white).
 If you need a smaller file and transparency, optimize the PNG instead, or convert to WebP — never JPEG.
+Once a logo has been exported this way, the only fix is going back to the original layered file and re-exporting correctly.

 3. Re-saving a JPEG repeatedly during editing